siromivel/brApi/README.md

 <br />/difficulty/%e, i, a or ex%
     returns all trails of the specified difficulty as a FeatureCollection.<br />
     e = easy(green); i = intermediate(blue); a = advanced(black); ex = extreme(dbl. black);<br />

-A major refactor to implement an MVC setup is in progress on the development branch.<br />